Red Line (MBTA)

 The Red Line is a rapid transit line operated by the Massachusetts Bay Transportation Authority (MBTA) as part of the MBTA subway system.
 The line runs south and east underground from Alewife station in North Cambridge through Somerville and Cambridge, surfacing to cross the Longfellow Bridge then returning to tunnels under Downtown Boston.
 It continues underground through South Boston, splitting into two branches on the surface at JFK/UMass station.
 The Ashmont branch runs southwest through Dorchester to Ashmont station, where the connecting light rail Mattapan Line (shown as part of the Red Line on maps, but operated separately) continues to Mattapan station.
 The Braintree branch runs southeast through Quincy and Braintree to Braintree station.

 The Red Line operates during normal MBTA service hours (all times except late nights) with six-car trains.
 The 218-car active fleet consists of three orders of cars built in 1969–70, 1987–89, and 1993–94.
-A 252-car order from CRRC is being built from 2019 to 2024.
+A 252-car order from CRRC is being built from 2019 to 2027.
 The Red Line is fully grade-separated; trains are driven by operators with automatic train control for safety.
 Cabot Yard in South Boston is used for heavy maintenance and storage; yards at Alewife, Ashmont, and Braintree are also used for storage.
 All 22 Red Line stations are fully accessible.
-Averaging 119,000 weekday passengers in 2023, the Red Line has the highest ridership of the MBTA subway lines.
+Averaging 141,852 weekday passengers in July 2026, the Red Line has the second-highest ridership of the MBTA subway lines.